-At the Costa Coffee Masterclass everyone had their own goal – some wanted to learn more about coffee in general, some wanted to taste the different sorts of coffees and there was me.
+At the Costa Coffee Masterclass everyone had their own goal – some wanted to learn more about coffee in general, some wanted to taste the different sorts of coffees (like espresso, flat white, acid free coffee etc) and there was me.
 I wanted to create a swan coffee art on my flat white.
 That was my goal – you will see if I reached my goal later.

 But first I will share some COFFEE FACTS with you…